liveahero-wiki/liveahero-wiki.github.io/_charas/polaris.md

-lose = "Damn it…I've done a lousy show…" assist = "Show me some guts!" assisted = "Thank you, Brother!"
+lose = "Damn it…I've done a lousy show…" assist = "Show me some guts!" assisted = "Thank you, Brother!" rankMax = "Super transformation that break the law, Polaris the Great!<br>Hahah, how is it, partner.<br>The seat of the no.1 champion in space, let's aim for it together."
 APPRECIATION = "Whoops, have I shown off too much?<br>Alright!
 Let's go eat some meat!<br>Eating meat is the best way to improve your physical strength!"
 DAILY = "Polaris mask is HERE!<br>Come on now, what kind of battle are we going to fight today?<br>Whether it be villain or a kaibutsu, let them all come at me!"
 HERO = "Hmm, that tiger hero called Justice...<br>I think his muscles are fit for professional wrestling.<br>I want to have a head-to-head battle with him!"